 1. How much are rent and deposits, and how do I pay rent?

-Prospects occasionally see outdated listings with old price points.
+Prospects occasionally see outdated listings with old price points due to realtors often using different technology to find listings for expired leads on properties, that they can then offer to their prospecting tenants.
 Make sure you know current amounts for rent and deposits when you engage with prospects.
 You must also keep a standardized policy for the way your property handles those who bring in expired pricing offers.
 For compliance purposes, stick to this policy for all prospects.

 It’s also important to clarify how tenants can pay rent.
 An online rent payment system is of tremendous value to tenants, as it allows them to pay by credit card, electronic check, ACH and more at no cost to your company.
 Offering a range of payment options helps to reduce late rent payments.